lukasNebr/stream-web-provider/README.md

 This is a little useful tool to provide access to the camera of a PC to remote users via a web application.

 The tool runs a Flask webserver on the PC.
-When a user connects to the web application and requests the camera stream, a connection the connected USB camera is established and the live video is streamed to the browser of the remote user.
+When a user connects to the web application and requests the camera stream, a connection to the connected USB camera is established and the live video is streamed to the browser of the remote user.
 As soon as the user stops the stream or the selected/default stream duration is expired, the stream is stopped and the USB camera released.
-After the stream other applications can access the camera.
+After the stream, other applications can access the camera.

 To run the tool, please install the Python package and run the following command:

 ``stream-web-provider``

-For information about available configuration arguments please run:
+For information about available configuration arguments, please run:

 ``stream-web-provider --help``.